The best photography spots in Stockholm

 3. Evert Taubes Terrass on Riddarholmen

-View to Kungsholmen – nice spot for Swedes looking for those rays of sunshine.
+View to Kungsholmen – a nice spot for Swedes looking for those rays of sunshine.

 Stockholms stadshus